soumyajit4419/Machine_Learning_Projects/Mall_Customer_Segmentaion/README.md

-# Project Name
+# Project Description
-This Project is a Segementaion of mall customers into different groups based upon their 'age' and 'income' using K Means Clustering Algorithm.
+This Project is based on Unsupervised Learning which is used for Segementation of mall customers into different groups based upon their 'age' and 'income' using K Means Clustering Algorithm.

 ### Methods Used
 * Feature Engineering